Laetare de Stavelot: Customs

-During the parade, the Blancs Moussis shower people with confetti, dance, hit people’s heads with inflated pig bladders, and otherwise entertain the crowd by jumping, grunting, imitating others.
-During the final part of the show on the Saint Remacle square, the Blancs Moussis lead the spectators in amazing farandoles around the monumental fountain.
-They then put up posters on the house walls and shop windows, posters with word games, making fun sometimes of the local inhabitants, victims of something funny, embarrassing,... during the previous months.
+During the parade, the Blancs Moussis shower people with confetti, dance, hit people's heads with inflated pig bladders, and otherwise entertain the crowd by jumping, grunting, imitating others.
+During the final part of the show on the Saint Remacle square, the Blancs Moussis lead the spectators in farandoles around the monumental fountain.
+They then put up posters on the house walls and shop windows.
+These posters feature word games, making fun of local inhabitants for funny or embarrassing incidents during the previous months.

 With its 2,200 participants and 35,000 spectators, the Laetare of Stavelot is a very popular festival.
 It celebrated its half millennium in 2002 and attracted 47,000 people.
 In 2017, over 500 Blancs Moussis took part, and almost 30,000 spectators were present.

 The event is a collective project of the entire city.
 Each year, there is a parade of local folklore groups but there are also some foreign groups.

 This festival is also famous for the abundance of confetti, with confetti cannons that throw more than 5 tons of multicolored paper into the crowd; in recent years this use of confetti has been called into question.